tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 console.log(name[3]); // 'a'
 ```

-In this code snippet, you can see our variable "name" is set to "Boba".
+In this code snippet, you can see our variable `name` is set to `"Boba"`.
 We then use the variable
 with its index in the array we would wish to access.
-Here, console.log() would print out the
+Here, `console.log()` would print out the
 corresponding letters of the name.
 Hopefully that makes sense!
 Now with that mapped out, let's look
 at what putting an array inside of an array would look like.